+General Information:

+General Information:

 Yahweh appears to be the speaker in verses 9-13.

-As for you Here "you" is singular, and continues to refer to the city of Jerusalem, also called "Zion." the pit where there is no water This dry pit represents the exile in Babylon.
-(See: Metaphor) ULT 11 As for you, because of the blood of my covenant with you, I will set your prisoners free from the pit where there is no water.
-Return to the stronghold Jerusalem is spoken of as a place of safety.
-Alternate translation: "Come back to your nation where you will be safe" (See: Metaphor) ULT 12 Return to the stronghold, prisoners of hope!
-Even today I am declaring {that} I will return double to you, prisoners of hope This expression refers to the Israelites in exile who were still trusting in God to rescue them.
-Alternate translation: "prisoners who still hope in Yahweh" return double to you "return to you twice as much as was taken from you" Zion This refers to the city of Jerusalem, also called "Zion."
-I have bent Judah as my bow The people of Judah are referred to as if they were a bow carried by God into battle.
+As for you

+Here "you" is singular, and continues to refer to the city of Jerusalem, also called "Zion."

+the pit where there is no water

+This dry pit represents the exile in Babylon.
+(See: Metaphor (p.289)) (See: Metaphor (p.289))

+Return to the stronghold

+Jerusalem is spoken of as a place of safety.
+Alternate translation: "Come back to your nation where you will be safe" (See: Metaphor (p.289)) (See: Metaphor (p.289))

+prisoners of hope

+This expression refers to the Israelites in exile who were still trusting in God to rescue them.
+Alternate translation: "prisoners who still hope in Yahweh"

+return double to you

+Alternate translation: "return to you twice as much as was taken from you"

+Zion

+This refers to the city of Jerusalem, also called "Zion."

+I have bent Judah as my bow

+The people of Judah are referred to as if they were a bow carried by God into battle.
 Here "Judah" refers to the people of that nation.
-Alternate translation: "I will cause the people of Judah to be like my bow" (See: Metaphor and Metonymy) ULT 13 for I have bent Judah as my bow.
-I have filled my quiver with Ephraim.
-I have roused your sons, Zion, against your sons, Greece, and have made you, Zion, like a warrior's sword!" filled my quiver with Ephraim Yahweh speaks of the people of Israel, the northern kingdom, as if they were arrows that he would shoot at his enemies.
+Alternate translation: "I will cause the people of Judah to be like my bow" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metaphor]] (See: Metaphor (p.289))

+filled my quiver with Ephraim

+Yahweh speaks of the people of Israel, the northern kingdom, as if they were arrows that he would shoot at his enemies.
 A quiver is a bag that holds a soldier's arrows.
+(See: Metaphor (p.289)) (See: Metaphor (p.289))

-(See: Metaphor) I have roused your sons, Zion, against your sons, Greece God is speaking to the people of two different nations at the same time.
-(See: Metonymy) General Information:
+I have roused your sons, Zion, against your sons, Greece

+God is speaking to the people of two different nations at the same time.
+(See: Metonymy (p.295)) (See: Metonymy (p.295))

+General Information:

+General Information:

-In verses 14-16, Zechariah describes how Yahweh will rescue Israel from their enemies. will appear to them The word "them" refers to God's people.
-Alternate translation: "will be seen in the sky by his people" or "will come to his people" ULT 14 Yahweh will appear to them, and his arrows will shoot out like lightning!
-For my Lord Yahweh will blow the trumpet and will advance with the storms from Teman. his arrows will shoot out like lightning!
+In verses 14-16, Zechariah describes how Yahweh will rescue Israel from their enemies.

+will appear to them

+The word "them" refers to God's people.
+Alternate translation: "will be seen in the sky by his people" or "will come to his people"

+his arrows will shoot out like lightning!